aptivate/djangocms_mount/README.md

 Whenever the plugin is included in a page, it will render the template specified by its `render_template` attribute.
-The example above uses the same template as the generic View, but since that template probably includes HTML <head> and <body> tags, etc, you probably want to use a different template including just the HTML that you want to place into the CMS page in the placeholder slot.
+The example above uses the same template as the generic View, but since that template probably includes HTML `<head>` and `<body>` tags, etc, you probably want to use a different template.
+You might want to include only the HTML snippet that you want to place into the CMS page in the placeholder slot.

 ### Passing parameters to the view